 Simply, the noise levels increase drastically.
 If you place your compressor on hard surfaces where the vibrations are not absorbed.

-For example, compressor vibrations are not properly absorbed on hardwood, and concrete floors.
+For example, compressor vibrations are not properly absorbed on hardwood and concrete floors.

-While on the other hand, if you have set up the compressor in a small crowded room.
+On the other hand, if you have set up the compressor in a small crowded room.
 The noise will not get enough space to fade or disperse away.